 Employees of NDSU are eligible for a tuition waiver for three classes per calendar year.
 Tuition will be waived as well as a portion of the corresponding student fees.
 This waiver applies to all instructional methods.
 The Faculty/Staff Tuition Waiver request form must be submitted and approved prior to the beginning of the class for which the waiver is requested.
 Eligibility is determined by the NDSU Human Resources department.

 Spouses/partners and dependents of employees of NDSU are eligible for a 50% tuition waiver.
-The corresponding student fees are excluded from this benefit.
-This waiver applies to all instructional methods.
+The corresponding mandatory student fees are excluded from this benefit.
+This waiver applies to all instructional methods where NDSU is the class provider.
 The Spouse/Partner/Dependent Tuition Waiver request form must be submitted and approved prior to the beginning of the class for which the waiver is requested.
 Eligibility is determined by the NDSU Human Resources department.

 ND Century Code §§ 15-10-18.4 and 15-10-18.5 and SBHE Policy 820 authorize tuition and fees be waived for a survivor of a ND firefighter, emergency medical services personnel or peace officer who dies as a result of injuries received while engaged in the performance of official duties under circumstances dangerous to human life.
 Educational benefits are allowed for a bachelor's degree or certificate of completion.
 The benefits are available for a forty-five month or ten semester period.
 Eligibility is reviewed by Customer Account Services.